nicksieger/spring-petclinic/README.md

     $ rails server

 ## Integration tests with cucumber
-There are basic smoke tests in the features folder.
+There are some basic smoke tests in the features folder.
 Run them with

     $ rake cucumber